Updated: 1 day ago

 Mohawk Flooring, another leading carpet manufacturer, has an interesting product warranty, that requires customers to clean their carpets in a certain way.
 If you have purchased a Mohawk, SmartStrand Carpet, they require you to use a certain type of vacuum cleaner.
 We have a great article, " SmartStrand Carpet Cleaning Guide," that discusses this policy, and gives you a list of the approved vacuum cleaners.

-But, imagine spending thousands of dollars on new carpet, only to have a problem, and then finding out your claim got denied, because you did not have the right vacuum cleaner.
+But, imagine spending thousands of dollars on a new carpet, only to have a problem, and then finding out your claim got denied, because you did not have the right vacuum cleaner.
 Once again, this is why reading your product warranty is just so important.

 What Is The CRI Seal Of Approval